Soccer star Pele, Brazilian legend of the beautiful game, dies at 82 | Sports-Games

 The death of the only man to win the World Cup three times as a player was confirmed on his Instagram account.
 "Inspiration and love marked the journey of King Pele, who peacefully passed away today," it read, adding he had "enchanted the world with his genius in sport, stopped a war, carried out social works all over the world and spread what he most believed to be the cure for all our problems: love."

 Tributes poured in from across the worlds of sport, politics and popular culture for a figure who epitomized Brazil's dominance of the beautiful game.
-The office of Brazilian President Jair Bolsonaro, who leaves office on Sunday after four years in power, said in a statement that Pele was "a great citizen and patriot, raising the name of Brazil wherever he went."
+The government of President Jair Bolsonaro, who leaves office on Sunday, declared three days of mourning, and said in a statement that Pele was "a great citizen and patriot, raising the name of Brazil wherever he went."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)